• IEA Programs

 Over 85 years ago, the Elks of Illinois recognized the special needs of physically challenged children.
 During the early years, much of the work consisted of helping children injured in accidents and suffering the dreaded disease polio.
 As times progressed and medical treatments were developed for many children’s diseases, the focus of the program has evolved to meet new needs and challenges.
 One constant always remained in the guiding question, “What can we do to help this child?”

 While most charities devote a portion, if not all of their funds to research questions, the Illinois Elks Children’s Care Program has steadfastly dedicated itself to helping children and parents cope with medical problems today.
 We strive to provide those services, treatments, and equipment needed to ease a child’s daily burden in coping with a physical problem.
 Many cases are very complex, and require custom designed braces, wheelchairs and treatment programs.
 Others may simply be the provision of corrective shoes or physical/occupational therapy services for three to six months.
 In all cases, we work to be certain appropriate insurance and state benefits are applied before the Elks provide assistance.
 In this manner, we stretch our available dollars to help as many children as possible.
 Conversely, where no insurance or government benefits are available, we will provide assistance in the cost of treatment as needed.
-Many times we help parents pay the high deductible of their health insurance.
+Many times, we help parents pay the high deductible of their health insurance which may be similar to https://boomerbenefits.com/faq/does-part-g-have-a-deductible/.
 We also help with continuing treatment costs which can overwhelm a family budget.
-On many occasions we have been told we helped when no one else seemed to care.
+On many occasions, we have been told we helped when no one else seemed to care.

 Scholarship Program